Online freelance writing is a great way to earn additional or full-time income, and you don’t even need to leave your home to do it.

 - Focus on one Site: It seems counterintuitive, but if you focus on one platform you’ll have more work.
 The effort you put into a single platform shows, and this is what prospective clients want to see.
 If it isn’t working, don’t go elsewhere, just double your efforts where you are.

 - Keep Applying: It doesn’t matter how many projects you have right now, you should always find time to send more proposals, apply for more jobs and sit through more interviews.
-You might be busy now, but soon you will meet those deadlines and collect your money, and then you’ll realize you have nothing else to do.
+You might be busy now, but soon you’ll meet those deadlines and collect your money, and then you’ll realize you have nothing else to do.

 - Get Rated: Do what you can to become a part of the Top Rated and Pro programs on Upwork.
 These will boost your invites significantly and in most cases, you just need a few good marks on your profile to join.